Mietek05/gravity-simulation/README.md

 # gravity simulation
-very simplistic simulation of gravitational pull between circular bidimensional bodies using SFML. the collision resolution could be enhanced.
+very simplistic simulation of gravitational pull between circular bidimensional bodies using SFML.

+the collision resolution could [should] be enhanced.